Memories of Murad - Four Stories

 After the car episode, and in order to diversify into other areas, JB was asked to tool up to make electric fires and mincing machines - a less-than-exciting prospect which caused him to resign from Murad's and take up his next Higher Appointments Board posting with the Hatfield Engineering Company.
 Murad's desire to diversify into "domestic products" was, of course, not unique, and like many other engineering companies, having grown beyond their normal market share on the back of the all-out war effort, needed to diversify to survive.
 The domestic market was suffering from an acute shortage of household items to replace those worn out during the war - and, more importantly for the country's survival, for export.
 Even though the items suggested may have been unglamorous, they would have provided a steady income from a steadily growing market.

-Immediately after the end of the war, in 1946, Murad moved his operation from Watford to Aylesbury, where he had a purpose built factory constructed for the use of his Company Group.
-Subsequently the Murad organisation moved again, this time to West Minster, in Sheerness, Kent, at which point some sales literature was marked "Murad International".
+Immediately after the end of the war, in 1946, Murad moved his operation from Watford to Aylesbury, where he had a purpose-built factory constructed for the use of his Company Group.
+Subsequently, the Murad organisation moved again, this time to West Minster, in Sheerness, Kent, at which point some sales literature was marked "Murad International".
 This move, to an area with few skilled engineering workers, was prompted by Government encouragement and the promise of suitable compensation, which, naturally enough, was never forthcoming.
 The costs of the move, and the need to divert resources to train new staff, did nothing for profits and trading difficulties were made worse as many machine-tools firms saw a huge downturn in demand.
-Murad's fertile imagination caused him to counter this by diversification into new fields - a risky undertaking even during good times - and it is suspected that in over-reaching himself in this area caused outgoings to exceed income.
+Murad's fertile imagination caused him to counter this by diversifying into new fields - a risky undertaking even during good times - and it is suspected that over-reaching himself in this area caused outgoings to exceed income.
 Even so, the Company struggled on until as late as 1980, when it was declared insolvent - with the situation complicated by arguments amongst the accountants as to how the assets should be split up, the result being that no one part could be saved.
-The end was finally confirmed when, on the 8th October 1980 the magazine "Machinery and Production Engineering" carried a full-page advertisement offering the rights to the machine tools and all the production equipment and drawings.
-At this point JB contacted Mr. Murad who was reduced to living in a "boarding house" in London and had virtually nothing left of his business.
+The end was finally confirmed when, on the 8th of October 1980, the magazine "Machinery and Production Engineering" carried a full-page advertisement offering the rights to the machine tools and all the production equipment and drawings.
+At this point, JB contacted Mr. Murad who was reduced to living in a "boarding house" in London and had virtually nothing left of his business.
 Murad offered JB the car and some machine tools (which he declined) in exchange for the production of a prototype gearbox for a typing transcription aid powered by a stepper motor--a new technology at the time.
-JB produced the required parts, sent a pro-forma invoice - but nothing more was ever heard.
+JB produced the required parts, and sent a proforma invoice - but nothing more was ever heard.

 Although Murad was an Electrical Engineer, he clearly had a flair for artistic engineering design and liked to see his ideas become reality.
 JB described him as: "Good electrically, completely useless mechanically and a good artist.
 He would be insistent about the appearance of a machine, down to some trivial line on a casting, to give the look he wanted".